Are you planning to open a salon and wondering what equipment you need?

 Professional Hair Straightener

 After blow dryer, the hair straightener is probably what you’ll use the most.
 With the right product you can do a lot more than just straightening hair but you can also use it to shape great curls.
-What’s important when you select the right straightener is the temperature which should be at 185 celsius/ 365 fahrenheit for good styling temperature that does not damage the hair.
+What’s important when you select the right straightener is the temperature, which should be at 185 Celsius/ 365 Fahrenheit for a good styling temperature that does not damage the hair.

 How Much Does a Professional Hair Straightener Cost?

 You should be ready to pay around $120 and $250 for a good professional hair straightener.

 There is one straightener that, in my opinion, is the absolute best you can get, and this is the Platinum+ styler by ghd.
 But it’s also quite expensive.
 Below, you’ll find my recommended stylers that also include a lower-cost alternative in case you’re on a budget.

 What’s unique about the Platinum+ styler is that it automatically adapts the temperature depending on how you use the tool.
 This way you always have the optimal styling temperature for best result without damaging the hair.

 A good value-for-money styler that is easy to use and gives smooth, silky hair results.
 The most popular styler on Amazon right now.

 Similarly to a straightener, when selecting a curler, you should make sure it operates at the right temperature and comes with a good warranty.
 If you’re good at curling hair using your straightener, you could potentially save some money here and just invest in a really good styler/straightener instead.

 How Much Does a Professional Hair Curler Cost?